wdjang/SSVOS/README.md

 If you want to use this software, please cite:

 W.-D. Jang and C.-S. Kim, "Semi-supervised Video Object Segmentation Using Multiple Random Walkers," In Proceedings of British Machine Vision Conference (BMVC), Sep., (2016)

-@inproceedings{jang2016semi-supervised,
- title={Semi-supervised Video Object Segmentation Using Multiple Random Walkers}, author={W.-D. Jang and C.-S. Kim}, booktitle={BMVC}, year={2016}}

 --------------------------------------------------------------------------------
 Quick start